Zoom meeting link:

 We have resolved this issue by introducing a bias that is invariant under atomic index permutations and that can target a single well defined configuration as the final configuration of a chemical reaction or physical transformation.
 In this way we can overcome the index mapping problem.
 The forces arising from the bias, by construction, do not depend on the indexing of the atoms.
 We have thus reduced the combinatorial atomic indexing problem, that has an exponential scaling, to a global minimization problem on a biased PES involving an indexing invariant penalty function.
 The later problem can be solved easily in practice.
 The penalty function we propose is universal and can be applied to any reaction or transformation.
 Using this method we will explore the PES of different systems i.e. C60, Si20H20 etc.

-Talk 2 — Tuneable luminescence from a biomolecule-inspired, single-species emitter of white light
+Talk 2 — Tuneable luminescence from biomolecule-inspired single-species emitters of white light

 Low-volume newsletters, targeted to the scientific and industrial communities.Subscribe to our newsletter